cmayron/Legal-Calculus/README.md

 LCES™ is the Multi‑AI Supervisor — the constitutional system that governs, coordinates, and constrains multiple AIs operating within a single ecosystem.
 It enforces role separation, gate‑level admissibility, STOP rules, and Strategist supremacy across all AIs, ensuring that no model may initiate, approve, or execute movement outside its jurisdiction.

+LCES™ is the Gatekeeper Engine — the constitutional mechanism that governs the transition from AI reasoning to AI action.
+It enforces admissibility, authority boundaries, STOP rules, and Strategist supremacy, ensuring that no AI may bind an effect outside the user’s jurisdiction or intent.

 ---

 # **XII.
 WHY MICROSOFT WAS THE DISCOVERY ENVIRONMENT**